Generic Name: scopolamine transdermal (skoe PAL a meen)

 Wear only 1 patch at a time.
 Do not cut or tear the patch.

 To prevent motion sickness, apply the skin patch at least 4 hours before you will be exposed to a situation that may cause motion sickness.

 If the skin patch falls off, replace it with a new one.
 Limit the amount of time you spend in water (swimming or bathing) or the patch may fall off.

 You may wear the skin patch for up to 3 days.
-If you need to use the medication for longer than 3 days, remove the patch and place a new one behind your other ear.
+If you need to use Transderm-Scop for longer than 3 days, remove the patch and place a new one behind your other ear.

 After removing a patch, fold it closed with the sticky side in, and throw it away in a place where pets and children cannot reach it.

-This medicine can cause unusual results with certain medical tests.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using Transderm-Scop.

 The Transderm-Scop patch may burn your skin if you wear the patch during an MRI (magnetic resonance imaging).
 Remove the patch before undergoing such a test.